TheStarport/KnowledgeBase/docs/guides/understainding-and-adding-infocards.md

 `Map = 65727, 65728`

 This is telling the game that when you dock on the object associated with IDS 65727, it must append IDS 65728 to the end of the station's description.
 If you are editing an existing station's infocard, you don't need to worry too much about this.
-If you are adding a brand-new station or changing a station's IDS_info number, you will need to add an InfocardMap entry too.
+If you are adding a brand-new station or changing a station's `IDS_info` number, you will need to add an InfocardMap entry too.

-Objects that aren't dockable stations are much more straightforward - the full infocard is simply included under a single reference in IDS_info.
+Objects that aren't dockable stations are much more straightforward - the full infocard is simply included under a single reference in `IDS_info`.
 Note that some kinds of Objects are not able to display infocards.

 This depends on the Object's Archetype (Waterloo's is largestation1), which is defined in `DATA\SOLAR\SolarArch.ini` - this is really a system modding issue, so it will be covered in more detail in a later tutorial.

-An extreme simplification is that only Archetypes with the Type of either `MISSION_SATELLITE` or `STATION` can have both IDS_names and IDS_infocards freely assigned.
+An extreme simplification is that only Archetypes with the Type of either `MISSION_SATELLITE` or `STATION` can have both `IDS_name` and `IDS_info` cards freely assigned.
 Other types either cannot display infocards at all, or make use of specific hardcoded infocards for their name, infocard or both.

 ## 4. Rumours and Bar NPCs.